TheArchitectDev/Architect.Identities/README.md

 `ConfigureDecimalIdTypes()` uses precision 28, scale 0, and conversions to and from the decimal type (where necessary).

-The conventions are applied to any entity properties named "*Id" or "*ID" whose type is either decimal or a decimal-convertible type.
+The conventions are applied to any entity properties named "*Id" or "*ID" whose type is either decimal or a decimal-convertible type, including nullable wrappers.

 Optionally, the extension method takes any number of assemblies as input.
 From those assemblies, it finds all types named "*Id" or "*ID" that are decimal-convertible, and configures a `DefaultTypeMapping` for them using the same conventions.